 ERG; Electrophysiologic testing

 Brodie SE, Leys M. Clinical visual electrophysiology.
 In: Tasman W, Jaeger EA, eds.
-Duane's Ophthalmology.
-2013 ed.
-Philadelphia, PA: Lippincott Williams & Wilkins; 2013:chap 5.
+Duane's Ophthalmology 2013 edition.
+Philadelphia, PA: Lippincott Williams & Wilkins; 2013:vol 3, chap 5.

 Updated by: Franklin W. Lusby, MD, ophthalmologist, Lusby Vision Institute, La Jolla, CA. Also reviewed by David Zieve, MD, MHA, Isla Ogilvie, PhD, and the A.D.A.M.
 Editorial team.